aws-samples/serverless-patterns/appsync-stepfunctions-express-sync-bedrock-sam/README.md

   "result_one.$": "$.Body.generations[0].text"
 }
 ```
-A Pass state is then used to pass the data to the next state using an Intrinsic Function States.
+A Pass state is then used to pass the data to the next state using an Intrinsic Function (States.).
 ```asl
 {
   "convo_one.$": "States.Format('{}',$.result_one.result_one)"